Skip to content

 Robert Swan (more at Environmental protection quotes)

-At this point I would like to give you some further articles that are closely linked to recycling and may be of interest to you:
+At this point I would like to give you some further articles that are closely related to recycling and might be of interest to you:

-I very much hope that this collection of recycling statistics and facts has given you a new insight into the importance of recycling.
-Do you have any questions, suggestions or other figures and data that should not be missing here?
-Then I look forward to your comments.
+I sincerely hope that this collection of recycling statistics and facts has given you a new insight into the importance of recycling.
+Do you have any questions, suggestions or further figures and data that should not be missing here?
+Then I look forward to your comment.

 Christoph from CareElite - Plastic-free living

 PS: Have you ever heard of the Upcycling heard?
-Find out how you can turn old items into new things and save natural resources in the next article.
+In the next article, you'll find out how you can make new things out of old objects and thus also conserve natural resources.

 References: